infinitydotxyz/fe-pixelscore/README.md

 10. first revealer can hide, if they hide and it's reshown, the new person has control
 11. must dump the caches if visibility is set

+bucket 10 are the rarest
+we only want to hide ranks for bucket 10 rest should be visible by default no need to pay for reveal

 Lets keep it simple i guess:

 1. Revealed items once made visible stay visible